Reconquista Airport

 Reconquista Airport (Aeropuerto de Reconquista) (IATA: RCQ, ICAO: SATR), also known as Daniel Jukic Airport (es), is an airport serving Reconquista, a city in the Santa Fe Province of Argentina.
 It is a domestic airport located 6 km south of the city.

-The airfield covers and area of 756 ha and has a 700 sqm terminal.
+The airfield covers an area of 756 ha and has a 700 sqm terminal.
 The Reconquista VOR-DME (Ident: RTA) and non-directional beacon (Ident: A) are located on the field.